 Kim Swift issues a call to arms for her fellow devs.

-If Gabe Newell is a god of the gaming industry, then Kim Swift would be a goddess.
-Her work on the premier first person puzzler Portal not only annihilated our atypical notions of what innovation could be, but also proved a stellar display of the skills of women in gaming (and keep in mind, this was during the whole Jade Raymond debacle).
+Kim Swift’s work on the premier first person puzzler Portal not only annihilated our atypical notions of what innovation could be, but also proved a stellar display of the skills of women in gaming (and keep in mind, this was during the whole Jade Raymond debacle).
 And then she went on to show it wasn’t a fluke with Quantum Conundrum.

 Swift now feels that her fellow devs should work to make themselves more visible in today’s industry, to both eradicate prejudice and inspire the next generation.